Alcoholics Anonymous meetings — No dues or fees. For times and locations, call 301-662-0544.

 Alzheimer’s Support Groups:

 Daytime Grief Support Group — 2 to 3:30 p.m.
 Tuesdays, Hospice of Frederick County, 516 Trail Ave., Suite A, Frederick.
-On-going support for individuals who have experienced the death of a loved one. firstname.lastname@example.org; 240-566-3030.
+On-going support for individuals who have experienced the death of a loved one.
+Participants can share stories and express their grief.
+Free. firstname.lastname@example.org; 240-566-3030. updated 0119

 Steps to Eternity Co-Dependents Anonymous (CoDA) Meeting — 7 to 8 p.m.
 Tuesdays, Christ Reformed UCC, 12 S. Church St., Middletown.
 12-step fellowship of men and women whose common purpose is to develop healthy relationships.
 Ages 18 and older.
 240-626-5933.